 Thousands of war brides came to Canada after the First World War in an immigration scheme that was paid for by the Canadian government.
-In January 1919, the Government of Canada passed an Order in council offering the dependents of Canadian soldiers free third class passage from their home in Europe to their final destination in Canada.
+In January 1919, the Government of Canada passed an Order in Council offering the dependents of Canadian soldiers free third class passage from their home in Europe to their final destination in Canada.
 The majority of the dependents lived in the United Kingdom.

 There are no official figures given for the total number of Canadian Expeditionary Force soldiers who married abroad and returned to Canada with a war bride and/or children.
 A number of former soldiers returned to the British Isles or France to marry the women they met during the war.
-Also not included are the many young women who travelled to Canada after the war to be married at their own expense.
+Also not included are the many young women who traveled to Canada after the war to be married at their own expense.

 It has been difficult to ascertain just how many women came to Canada as war brides during this era.
 By November 1918 reports in the Canadian press estimated that there were at least 20,000 women who had never been to Canada before.
-By mid August 1919 that number swelled to 35,000.
+By mid-August 1919 that number swelled to 35,000.

 My grandmother, Grace Clark was just one of the many war brides who came to Canada in 1919 on board a troopship.
 Each day she would write about the daily activities on board the RMS Melita.
 You can read the letter she wrote to her parents back home in England under links.

 Canada.
 Dept. of Militia and Defence.
-The Return Of The Troops : A Plain Account Of The Demobilization Of The Canadian Expeditionary Force.
+The Return Of The Troops: A Plain Account Of The Demobilization Of The Canadian Expeditionary Force.
 Ottawa: Government Printing Bureau, 1920.

 Repatriation Committee.
 The Programme of Repatriation.
 Ottawa: Allied Press, nd, Issued by Department of Public Information.